Building Careers in the Environmental Health Sciences

 The day-to-day focus of the Center’s mentoring is through its Research Cores.
 The Cores foster intellectual exchange and collaboration across traditional academic disciplines by addressing environmental health issues related to common environmental exposures (Metals, Organics, and Particles) that require expertise from all environmental health disciplines.
 The Research Cores draw participants from across departments, schools, and hospitals affiliated with Harvard University, and provide opportunities for professional networking and multidisciplinary team building through their Core sponsored seminars, talks and retreats.

-Pilot Project Program – Grants of up to $25,000 for pilot studies in environmental health research are available to Center Members and their trainees and collaborators.
+Pilot Project Program – Grants of up to $30,000 for pilot studies in environmental health research are available to Center Members and their trainees and collaborators.
 Pilot grants are meant to encourage innovative lines of inquiry, foster new collaborations and provide preliminary data to make future applications for external funding more competitive.
-See Pilot Project Program for details and application materials.

 Contact: Doug Dockery